Friendly Fraud vs Hard Fraud in Car Insurance: The Risks and Penalties

 • Predictive modeling — Flags claims that statistically deviate from expected costs or patterns

-• Natural Language Processing (NLP) — Scans claim narratives for vague, inconsistent, or overly complex language
+• Natural Language Processing (NLP) — Scans claim narratives for vague, inconsistent, or AI-generated language (including identical ChatGPT-style wording across multiple claims)

 Technology Used to Catch Hard Fraud